VuongGiaHuy-lab/Soa/README.md

 Open docs at http://localhost:8000/docs

 ### Default owner account
 On first run, the app seeds an Owner account from env vars (ADMIN_EMAIL/ADMIN_PASSWORD).
-If not set, it falls back to owner@salon.local / Owner@12345.
+If not set, it falls back to owner@salon.local / owner@salon.local.

 ## Tests
 Run a quick smoke test: